artefactual/atom-docs/user-manual/access-content/browse.rst

 :term:`top-level description filter` is engaged by default, meaning that all results shown are :term:`parents <parent record>` with or without children, but without any higher levels of description above them in the hierarchy.
-Users can disengage this filter by either clicking the **X** on the "Only top-level descriptions" :term:`filter tag` at the top of the results, or by changing the :term:`radio button` settings on the top-level description filter in the left-hand :term:`facet filter` sidebar, above the levels of description facet.
+Users can disengage this filter by clicking the **X** on the "Only top-level descriptions" :term:`filter tag` at the top of the results (see :ref:`browse-hierarchy-top-filter`).

 The automatic sort is alphabetic by default for public users, but users can also change the sort to most recently updated, or by reference code, using the